snaveenkpndevops/Mean_Stack_App_Frontend_CICD/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## CI/CD Readme:

+1. This Repo has both jenkins CI Pipeline and Gitlab CI Pipeline.
+If you are using `jenkins` then please read the `jenkins_file_Readme.md`, if you are using `Gitlab` then please read the `gitlab_readme.md`.

+2. For CD part we will be using `ArgoCD`.
+Please Read `ArgoCD_readme.md` for CD.
+We are going to deploy our application in `Eks Cluster`.